🔥

 • Operator doesn’t reply/take conversation

-Once you have your WhatsApp chatbot ready, it’s time for final tweaks: making sure the opt-in is working, the data collected is private, and all other integrations are connected to the main panel.
+Once you have your WhatsApp chatbot ready, it’s time for final tweaks: making sure the opt-in is working, the data collected is private, and all other integrations you may need are connected to the main panel.

 Step 7: Apply for an official WhatsApp Business account status (optional)